Taking care of yourself and others

 Self care and team care must be top priorities for change leaders

-Change leaders as well as their families and teams will often face challenges that prompt anxiety, fear of failure, frustration, loneliness or other negative experiences.
+Change leaders - individuals and teams - will often face challenges that prompt anxiety, fear of failure, frustration, loneliness or other negative experiences.

 Leading change is not easy.
-Often the individuals and teams involved may feel threatened by changes, or feel uncertainty, anxiety over the unknowns, or a fear of being left behind.
+Change can push you and others out of your comfort zones.
+Often those impacted by change may feel threatened, or feel uncertainty, anxiety over the unknowns, or a fear of being left behind.
 Sharp conflict, stonewalling and other forms of resistance or even sabotage can sometimes unfortunately occur - or at least feel like it's occurring.

 Understanding and practicing the basics of self-care and resilience - and helping others do the same - can make a big difference.